73 Fun and Creative DIY Father's Day Gifts for 2026

 40. Bottle Cap Fishing Lures

+Fishing gives dads the opportunity to spend quality time with their kids and create shared interests.
+This DIY Father’s Day gift will make that time feel even more special.
 For young kids making these, make sure an adult is present to help supervise them attaching the hooks and bending the bottle caps.
-Tutorials exist online and you can use the top from Dad’s favorite beer or soda.
+Tutorials are available online and you can use the top from Dad’s favorite beer or soda.

 42. Beer Bouquet